North America·USA·Updated May 3, 2026

 What scams target tourists in Houston?

-The most frequently reported tourist scams in Houston are Rideshare Impersonator at IAH, ATM Skimmer in Nightlife District, Fake Street Parking QR Code, with 4 classified as high severity.
+The most frequently reported tourist scams in Houston are Phone Snatching in Montrose, Rideshare Impersonator at IAH, Hotel Resort Fee Not Disclosed, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Houston?

-Taxis in Houston carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Houston carry documented risk for tourists — 2 transport-related scams are on record.
 Always verify the driver's name, car make and color, and license plate through the app before entering any vehicle.
 Rideshares must be picked up at the designated app-based ride zone, not at baggage claim.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Houston safe at night for tourists?